-For more information and up-to-date postings, please go to our special website,

-If you have any questions, please contact Georgeson Inc., our proxy solicitor assisting us in connection with the meeting.
+For more information and up-to-date postings, please go to our website, www.ethanallen.com/investors If you have any questions, please contact Georgeson Inc., our proxy solicitor assisting us in connection with the meeting.
 Stockholders, banks and brokers may call toll free at (866) 277-0928.